ghc/ghc/docs/users_guide/ghci.rst

     Adding the optional "``!``" turns type errors into warnings while loading.
 This allows to use the portions of the module that are correct, even if there are type errors in some definitions.
-    Effectively, the "-fdefer-type-errors" flag is set before loading and unset after loading if the flag has not already been set before.
+    Effectively, the :ghc-flag:`-fdefer-type-errors` flag is set before loading and unset after loading if the flag has not already been set before.
     See :ref:`defer-type-errors` for further motivation and details.